Harry2k21/Food-Analyzer-AI/README.md

 ## ➤ Operation:

-After page loads simply upload or drag n drop a food image into the "grey-dotted area" and wait for the magic 🪄... the following data is provided:
+After page loads simply drag n drop a food image into the "grey-dotted area" and wait for the magic 🪄... the following data is provided:

  - Calories